Life on Campus

 Nine of every 10 freshmen at Maryland choose to live on campus.
-That’s 9,450 Terps living in 38 residence halls, whether in traditional rooms, suites or apartments.
+That’s 9,450 Terps living in 37 residence halls, whether in traditional rooms, suites, semi-suites or apartment-style accommodations.
 The Department of Resident Life can connect new students with potential on-campus roommates and help them pick the right housing option for them.
 For more information, visit reslife.umd.edu.

-Maryland’s highly respected living and learning programs bring together students with a common interest—the environment, law, entrepreneurship, the digital humanities and many others—to share residence halls, classrooms and faculty.
+Maryland’s highly respected living-learning programs bring together students with a common interest—the environment, law, entrepreneurship, the digital humanities and many others—to share residence halls, classrooms and faculty.
 These students bond with each other and their instructors as they participate in special out-of-the-classroom opportunities designed to enhance their education.
-More than half of all first-year students participate in one of the 29 living and learning communities, including the Honors College, CIVICUS and College Park Scholars.
+More than half of all first-year students participate in one of the 29 living-learning communities, including the Honors College, CIVICUS and College Park Scholars.
 Learn more at reslife.umd.edu/llp.

 Our students take part in more than 800 organizations, focused on sports, the arts, academics, service to the community, religion and much more.
 All it takes is eight people on campus with a common interest to start a new club.